 Figure 1.
-Point count locations (n = 13) positioned in open wetlands primarily dominated by herbaceous plants that were surveyed for wetland birds in the summer of 2015.
+Point count locations (n = 15) positioned in open wetlands primarily dominated by herbaceous plants that were surveyed for wetland birds in the summer of 2015 or 2016.
 They are located within 1 km of shoreline at Lake Michigan/Green Bay high water level of 177.2 m AMSL in the Lower Green Bay and Fox River Area of Concern (AOC) in Wisconsin.
-Points surveyed for both wetland birds and anurans are shown as green dots; yellow dots indicate wetland bird-only points.
+Points surveyed for both wetland birds and anurans are shown as green dots (n = 7); yellow dots indicate wetland bird-only points surveyed in 2015 (n = 6); light teal dots indicate wetland bird-only points surveyed in 2016 (n = 2).
 Note that one point in the village of Allouez and one point along the western portion and mouth of the Fox River are located just slightly outside this 1 km buffer (~100-200 m).
-Map created by Erin Giese in ArcGIS 101 (Environmental Systems Research Institute 22012).
+Map created by Erin Giese in ArcGIS 10.3.1 (Environmental Systems Research Institute 2015).